Literature: Oral literature

 All ancient Greek literature was to some degree oral in nature, and the earliest literature was completely so.
 Homer's epic poetry, states Michael Gagarin, was largely composed, performed and transmitted orally.
-As folklores and legends were performed in front of distant audiences, the singers would substitute the names in the stories with local characters or rulers to give the stories a local flavor and thus connect with the audience, but making the historicity embedded in the oral tradition as unreliable.
+As folklores and legends were performed in front of distant audiences, the singers would substitute the names in the stories with local characters or rulers to give the stories a local flavor and thus connect with the audience by making the historicity embedded in the oral tradition as unreliable.
 The lack of surviving texts about the Greek and Roman religious traditions have led scholars to presume that these were ritualistic and transmitted as oral traditions, but some scholars disagree that the complex rituals in the ancient Greek and Roman civilizations were an exclusive product of an oral tradition.

-Writing systems are not known to have existed among Native North Americans before contact with Europeans.
+Writing systems are not known to have existed among Native North Americans (north of Mesoamerica) before contact with Europeans.
 Oral storytelling traditions flourished in a context without the use of writing to record and preserve history, scientific knowledge, and social practices.
 While some stories were told for amusement and leisure, most functioned as practical lessons from tribal experience applied to immediate moral, social, psychological, and environmental issues.
 Stories fuse fictional, supernatural, or otherwise exaggerated characters and circumstances with real emotions and morals as a means of teaching.
 Plots often reflect real life situations and may be aimed at particular people known by the story's audience.
 In this way, social pressure could be exerted without directly causing embarrassment or social exclusion.
 For example, rather than yelling, Inuit parents might deter their children from wandering too close to the water's edge by telling a story about a sea monster with a pouch for children within its reach.

-See also African literature#Oral literature
+The enduring significance of oral traditions is underscored in a systemic literature review on indigenous languages in South Africa, within the framework of contemporary linguistic challenges.
+Oral literature is crucial for cultural preservation, linguistic diversity, and social justice, as evidenced by the postcolonial struggles and ongoing initiatives to safeguard and promote South African indigenous languages.

 Oratory

-Oratory or the art of public speaking "was for long considered a literary art".
-From Ancient Greece to the late 19th century, rhetoric played a central role in Western education in training orators, lawyers, counselors, historians, statesmen, and poets.
+Oratory or the art of public speaking was considered a literary art for a significant period of time.
+From ancient Greece to the late 19th century, rhetoric played a central role in Western education in training orators, lawyers, counselors, historians, statesmen, and poets.

 Writing

 Around the 4th millennium BC, the complexity of trade and administration in Mesopotamia outgrew human memory, and writing became a more dependable method of recording and presenting transactions in a permanent form.
 Though in both ancient Egypt and Mesoamerica, writing may have already emerged because of the need to record historical and environmental events.
-Subsequent innovations included more uniform, predictable, legal systems, sacred texts, and the origins of modern practices of scientific inquiry and knowledge-consolidation, all largely reliant on portable and easily reproducible forms of writing.
+Subsequent innovations included more uniform, predictable legal systems, sacred texts, and the origins of modern practices of scientific inquiry and knowledge-consolidation, all largely reliant on portable and easily reproducible forms of writing.